 Our stress response system—the HPA axis—is calibrated for intermittent, severe threats such as lions.
 Not for the incessant, trivial threats of modern life, such as difficult phone calls.
 We don’t want our hypothalamus-pituitary-adrenal axis to charge up and release cortisol every time we drive in heavy traffic, but it will do so.

-If you’re like me, you are trying to ease up on the HPA throttle.
+If you’re like me, you’re trying to ease up on the HPA throttle.
 I practice yoga.
 I take magnesium.
-I switch off my computer in the evening like a good Naturopath.
+I switch off my computer in the evening like a good naturopath.
 I sternly instruct my HPA axis to power down, but I must say that it does not always listen.
-If I could only be more Buddha-like, then I would not need to coax my adrenal axis with a herbal medicine like Rhodiola.
+If I could only be more Buddha-like, then I would not need to coax my HPA axis with a herbal medicine like Rhodiola.

 Rhodiola is an Arctic plant with a root that smells like roses.
 It was traditionally used in Russia and Scandinavia as an energy and fertility tonic.
 Modern studies show that extracts of Rhodiola improve symptoms of depression, and relieve stress-induced fatigue.

 Most interesting is its mechanism of action.
 By modulating a stress-activated protein kinase called JNK, Rhodiola restores the normal sensitivity of cortisol receptors.
 This was demonstrated in a 2009 Swedish placebo-controlled study.
 At the end of the 4 week study, participants given Rhodiola had measurably lower cortisol levels than placebo, and scored better on scales of burn-out and cognitive function.